aematei/cs4250_project2/crawl_and_index/README.md

 Our team crawled 500 pages restricted to the en.wikipedia.org domain, with a set of diverse seed URL's to diversify our digital corpus.
 Once I had the page URLs, I programmatically generated a Python collections.Counter object (i.e. a wrapper class that enhances the dictionary data structure) which I learned about when developing on this project.
 This conveniently counted the instances of each unique, stemmed token.

 To create the inverse index with counts, I used a dictionary with nested Counter objects that tracked the documents associated with each term, as well as the frequency of each term in that document.
 The structure was essentially {term: {document_id: frequency}, …}.
 In order to store the index as a file, I utilized pickle to serialize the nested dictionary structure.
 This allowed our team to “unpickle” the index file back into the original Python object form, preserving the efficiency of the nested dictionary structure.

+Additionally, I needed to create a new data structure to track outlinks for each page.
+This was implemented using a `LinkTracker` class, which stores inlinks and outlink counts in a DataFrame.
+While the actual outlinks are not stored in the serialized DataFrame, this structure will still be critical for PageRank calculations down the line, as it allows us to analyze the link relationships between pages efficiently.
+The `LinkTracker` was also serialized using pickle for easy reuse in future analyses.